 There is a separate setting for the actual mail of an account (Message Expiration).
 For example, an account may not expire until 90 days of inactivity, but messages themselves will expire regardless of how active the account is if the organization hosting the WEP accounts determine this.
 For example, if messages expire every month, once a message reaches a month's age, the messages themselves will be cleaned up and the WEP account itself will remain.

-All of the above are configurable on the SEMS to meet your individual needs.
+All of the above are configurable on the PGP Encryption Server to meet your individual needs.

 What happens if you would like to reduce the window of account expirations?
 For example, if your WEP accounts have an expiration date of 1 year, and you would like to move this to 6 months.
 What will happen when accounts will immediately enter the expiration period and subsequently bypass the 15-day reminder period?